Building a sustainable future

 Our Environmental Sustainability Plan 2019-2025 is guided by the United Nations’ Sustainable Development Goals and is our roadmap to contributing to the solutions, through our operations, research and education.

-To view our Green Campus map showing all of our sustainability initiatives click here.
+We've created Green Campus maps showing all of our sustainability initiatives.

 With more than 37,000 students and 2,600 staff across 14 campuses and affiliated centres, it is the University’s responsibility to lead by example and develop and maintain our operations as sustainable communities.
 Our Environmental Sustainability Plan (ESP) is led by the need for tangible environmental sustainability outcomes.